tallasgoo/tallasgoo.github.io/essays/slow-moving-meteor.md

 In retrospect it seems appropriate how Meteor can enable you to create applications really fast, but first puts your patience to the test when you first begin.
 I imagine hackers in general are not particularly gifted when it comes to patience.
 Most just find something else to do while waiting, get engrossed in a side adventure, encounter another loading screen, and then notice that the task they were initially waiting for had already loaded a while back.

 Try as I might, that’s really the only thing I have against Meteor, and I’m told that they are working on shortening the load time — so it will likely not be a fundamental problem with the framework.
-Until then, I'll just keep waiting, waiting, waiting, waiting, and waiting. . . for something to happen. <i class="square icon"></i>
+Until then, I'll just keep waiting, waiting, waiting, waiting, and waiting . . . for something to happen. <i class="square icon"></i>